Enjoy free shipping on your first trial order, valued between $2,500 and $5,000

 instruments, but they are strategically using single-use instruments where the

-need to minimize risk of infections is most paramount.
+need to minimize the risk of infections is paramount.

 The single-use surgical device is a great asset to infection